 In 2006 I took over the ride of Susie Duddy’s beautiful black mare DONNA CARRERA who finished 10th in the World Cup Final in s'Hertogenbosch and subsequently was reserve horse for the Beijing Olympics in 2008.
 DONNA has now been sold to Sweden.

-The second horse is the exciting KWPN mare Adonie owned by the Plenty Family.
-Adonie is definitely magnificent and brilliant and I hope 2017 will see me develop more and more a confident partnership with this mare.
-In my minds eye Adonie could easily become the best Grand Prix horse Australia has ever seen if I can manage to let her reach her potentials.
+The second horse is the exciting KWPN mare ADONIE owned by the Plenty Family.
+ADONIE is definitely magnificent and brilliant and I hope I can keep developing a more and more confident partnership with this mare.
+In my minds eye ADONIE could easily become the best Grand Prix horse Australia has ever seen if I can manage to let her reach her potentials.
+You never know, the Olympics being postponed for a year just might play into ADONIES hand!